 Chili can be spicy or ordinary, sassy or sublime.
 I like to mix things up a bit when I cook and I like a chili that packs a punch but also surprises the taste buds with layers and depths of flavor.
 I add a little cinnamon, (trust me on this) a whole bottle of dark beer and grated, unsweetened chocolate to my chili and you know what?
 Not one of them overwhelms at all and all 3 add a depth and southwestern flair that’s smokin’ good!

 Each hearty bite enlivens your taste buds with smoky chipotle chili, sweet carrots, lean beef, fragrant cumin and oregano, and a hint of cinnamon.
-This is hands down, the best beef chili recipe I’ve ever developed and by far my most requested recipe when friends are visiting so give it a shot-you won’t be disappointed!
+This is hands down, the best beef chili recipe I’ve ever developed and by far my most requested recipe when friends are visiting.
+So give it a shot, I promise you won’t be disappointed!

-I know it looks like a lot of ingredients but you probably already have most of them in your pantry.
-I promise you, it’s worth the trip to the grocery store and the few minutes of chopping and measuring.
+I know it looks like a lot of ingredients but I bet you already have most of them in your pantry.
+And if not, it’s worth the trip to the grocery store and the few minutes of chopping and measuring.

-I now make this gluten free by using a gluten free all purpose flour like this one: King Arthur Flour Multipurpose Flour, Gluten Free and a gluten free beer instead of dark beer.
-The chili tastes just as wonderful so, either way, you will love it!
+I now make this gluten free by using a gluten free all purpose flour like this one: King Arthur Multipurpose Flour, Gluten Free and a gluten free beer instead of dark beer.
+The chili tastes just as wonderful so, either way, you will love it.

-- 6 tablespoons grapeseed, coconut or olive oil
+- 6 tablespoons olive oil or coconut oil

 - 3 pounds grass-fed beef chuck, cut into half inch chunks or ground for chili or, ground grass-fed beef